 An expert point to consider

-Its revenue-sharing model is tailored to maximize post-sale earnings for partners, while collaborations with Free, A+E Networks, and Sony amplify its content offerings, making it a key player in Europe’s streaming and advertising ecosystem.
+Titan’s revenue-sharing model is tailored to maximize post-sale earnings for partners, while collaborations with Free, A+E Networks, and Sony amplify its content offerings, making it a key player.

-The OS’s emphasis on FAST channels aligns with growing consumer demand for free, ad-supported content while maintaining compatibility with subscription and transactional models.
+The OS’s emphasis on FAST channels reflects growing consumer demand for free, ad-supported content.
+It remains compatible with subscription and transactional models.

 An expert point to consider